stephancill/browser-wallet-gateway/README.md

 # Browser Wallet Gateway

 This is a simple gateway that forwards tracks a preferred browser wallet and forwards messages from the app to the wallet and vice versa.
+It also supports Mobile Wallet Protocol for connecting to wallets from mobile apps.

 ## Development